 Since high-productivity firms have larger market shares, the reduction in marginal costs resulting from offshoring is translated into larger variable profits than in the case of low-productivity firms.
 We should therefore expect more productive firms to offshore inputs that less productive firms choose to produce in-house.
 The latter concentrate on offshoring the inputs that, other things equal, produce the largest cost savings, as these are their only offshoring choices for which the resulting gains in profits compensate the involved fixed costs.
-This intuition therefore suggests that firms with higher productivity will offshore not only the most labor-intensive inputs produced by labor-abundant countries, but also some of the not so labor-intensive inputs.
+This intuition therefore suggests that firms with higher productivity will offshore not only the most labor-intensive inputs, produced by the most labor-abundant countries, but also some of the not so labor-intensive inputs, produced by not so labor-abundant countries.
 (The symmetric intuition applies for imports of skill-intensive inputs from skill-abundant countries.)
-In Appendix A we prove that $\partial z_n^-(\gamma)/\partial \gamma \geq 0$ and $\partial (1-z_n^+(\gamma))/\partial \gamma \geq 0$ under the sufficient condition $\sigma \geq \varepsilon > 1$.
+In Appendix A we prove that $\partial z_n^-(\gamma)/\partial \gamma \ge 0$ and $\partial (1-z_n^+(\gamma))/\partial \gamma \ge 0$ under the sufficient condition $\sigma \ge \varepsilon > 1$.
 The less substitutable inputs are (that is, the smaller ε is), the larger the reduction of production costs from offshoring an additional one.
 The higher the elasticity of substitution between final varieties σ , the larger the amount by which the cost reduction is turned into additional profits.
 When $\sigma > \varepsilon$, a given cost reduction translates into a more than a one-to-one profit increase, and this effect is amplified by a larger γ with an elasticity of $\varepsilon - 1$.14